Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

 \subsection{Sequence matters}

 Our experiments clearly demonstrate the structural reconfigurability of field-activated colloidal assemblies by fine-tuning of the field parameters.
+The degree of reconfigurability is brought out explicitly in Fig. 8 and supplementary video V3, where, by tuning the E and B field parameters, the same sample is used to reversibly produce a range of structural configurations.
 However, we also observed that the sequence of application of the E and B fields plays a significant role in the final structural configuration.
 The field that is applied first plays a dominant role in determining the overall arrangement.
-For example, when the E field (10 kHz, 12 V) is applied first, planar non close-packed clusters form (\textbf{Figure 7}a).
-On application of the B field after this, the individual particles inside these clusters reconfigure into short chain segments (Figure 7b).
-When the magnetic field is applied first, long chains form spanning the field of view (Figure 7c).
-On application of a subsequent electric field, the EHD interactions fragment the chains to produce domain-like areas with clustered zones separated by large gaps (Figure 7d).
+For example, when the E field (10 kHz, 12 V) is applied first, quasi-planar non close-packed clusters form (Fig. 9a and supplementary video V4).
+On application of the B field after this, the individual particles inside these clusters reconfigure into short chain segments (Fig. 9b).
+When the magnetic field is applied first, long chains form spanning the field of view (Fig. 9c and supplementary video V5).
+On application of a subsequent electric field, the EHD interactions fragment the chains to produce domain-like areas with clustered zones separated by large gaps (Fig. 9d).
 Interestingly, the chain segments formed for case 2 (B first, E second) are on average longer than the chain segments formed for case 1 (E first, B second).
-We quantified this difference by calculating the approximate chain lengths in a similar manner as was done for Figure 6c and e.
-These chain length values are plotted in Figure 7e for both cases.
+We quantified the difference between the two cases by calculating a characteristic length scale in a similar manner as was done for Fig. 7c and e.
+These length scale values are plotted in Fig. 9e for both cases.
 The plot can be divided into two distinct regions: region 1, where only the first field is applied and region 2, where both the first and second fields are simultaneously applied.
-From the plot, we see a deviation in the chain length between case 1 (plotted in red) and case 2 (plotted in blue), with case 2 having approximately longer chain lengths under both E and B fields.
+From the plot, we see a deviation in the characteristic length between case 1 (plotted in red) and case 2 (plotted in blue), with case 2 having approximately longer lengths under both E and B fields.
 The importance of the sequence of application of fields arises from the fact that the first field initially creates a structural order, which is broken and reconfigured by the second field, but this reconfigurability depends on the initial configuration.
-This means that it is energetically less expensive to break longer chains into shorter chain segments (as in case 2) than to reorganize individual particles inside a large domain into chain segments (case 1).
+This means that it is energetically less expensive to break longer chains into shorter chain segments (as in case 2) than to reorganise individual particles inside a large domain into chain segments (case 1).
 This highlights the asymmetric influence of the two fields, where the initial conditions set by the first field shape the subsequent assembly dynamics.